Overhauling UX for Federal Bank's FedMobile

 We want to allow users to customise modules based on their needs.
 In addition to customisation we want to allow banks to promote any particular module for the users.

-a.
-Quick Links
+Final Quick Links Solution:

 These are some of the iterations I tried to solve for this problem —